Journalists protest smear campaign against Saleem Safi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The journalists in the provincial capital on Monday pledged support to anchorperson Saleem Safi against the smear campaign on the social media.
+MINGORA: The journalists in Swat on Thursday staged protest against the smear campaign on the social media against senior journalist Saleem Safi.

-"This is not the way to confront journalists for reporting facts.
-Journalists like Saleem Safi cannot be silenced through such tactics," said Saiful Islam Saifi, Khyber Union of Journalists president, while addressing the protesters.
-The protest had been organised by the Peshawar Press Club and Khyber Union of Journalists.
+The protest was organised by Swat Press Club and Swat Union of Journalists.
+Speaking on the occasion, chief organiser Swat Press Club Ghulam Farooq said that Saleem Safi’s voice cannot be silenced through such tactics.

+He said that Saleem Safi had always raised voice for the helpless and oppressed people of the society.
+Journalist Mahboob Ali Yousafzai asked the government to form judicial commission to unmask the people behind such hate campaign.

+“Journalists could not be pressurised through such vilification campaign,” explained Mahboob Ali and added that journalist would continue their struggle for freedom of expression.

-The journalists holding placards inscribed with slogans in support of Saleem Safi were also addressed by general secretary Peshawar Press Club, Shahabuddin Khan, senior journalist Shamim Shahid, political worker Afzal Khamosh and others.
-Saiful Islam Saifi said the entire journalist community in Khyber Pakhtunkhwa stood by Saleem Safi.
+The journalists holding placards inscribed with slogans in support of Saleem Safi were also addressed by Chairman Swat Press Club Shahzad Alam, journalist Fazal Rahim Khan, and others.

-He said that the some political workers were angry with him for doing factual reporting, especially about the expenses by Nawaz Sharif in the Prime Minister's House as premier.
-He said they should tolerate dissent.

-He said journalists could not be pressurised through such defamation campaigns.
-Shamim Shahid said that even the worst dictatorial governments could not stop journalists from speaking the truth.

-He urged the government to form a commission as per the demand of Saleem Safi, conduct a transparent accountability of journalists and called for stopping the smear campaign.
+Shahzad Alam while addressing the rally said that Salim Safi raised voice even against the dictators in the past.”If a political party had reservations over the journalist, a transparent accountability be conducted,” Alam said, adding that Saleem Safi would not be left alone.
+The journalists also threatened that if the malicious campaign did not stop at the earliest, they would stage a sit-in outside the Parliament.

-PESHAWAR: The journalists in the provincial capital on Monday pledged support to anchorperson Saleem Safi against the smear campaign on the social media.
+MINGORA: The journalists in Swat on Thursday staged protest against the smear campaign on the social media against senior journalist Saleem Safi.

-"This is not the way to confront journalists for reporting facts.
-Journalists like Saleem Safi cannot be silenced through such tactics," said Saiful Islam Saifi, Khyber Union of Journalists president, while addressing the protesters.
-The protest had been organised by the Peshawar Press Club and Khyber Union of Journalists.
+The protest was organised by Swat Press Club and Swat Union of Journalists.
+Speaking on the occasion, chief organiser Swat Press Club Ghulam Farooq said that Saleem Safi’s voice cannot be silenced through such tactics.

+He said that Saleem Safi had always raised voice for the helpless and oppressed people of the society.
+Journalist Mahboob Ali Yousafzai asked the government to form judicial commission to unmask the people behind such hate campaign.

+“Journalists could not be pressurised through such vilification campaign,” explained Mahboob Ali and added that journalist would continue their struggle for freedom of expression.

-The journalists holding placards inscribed with slogans in support of Saleem Safi were also addressed by general secretary Peshawar Press Club, Shahabuddin Khan, senior journalist Shamim Shahid, political worker Afzal Khamosh and others.
-Saiful Islam Saifi said the entire journalist community in Khyber Pakhtunkhwa stood by Saleem Safi.
+The journalists holding placards inscribed with slogans in support of Saleem Safi were also addressed by Chairman Swat Press Club Shahzad Alam, journalist Fazal Rahim Khan, and others.

-He said that the some political workers were angry with him for doing factual reporting, especially about the expenses by Nawaz Sharif in the Prime Minister's House as premier.
-He said they should tolerate dissent.

-He said journalists could not be pressurised through such defamation campaigns.
-Shamim Shahid said that even the worst dictatorial governments could not stop journalists from speaking the truth.
+Shahzad Alam while addressing the rally said that Salim Safi raised voice even against the dictators in the past.”If a political party had reservations over the journalist, a transparent accountability be conducted,” Alam said, adding that Saleem Safi would not be left alone.
+The journalists also threatened that if the malicious campaign did not stop at the earliest, they would stage a sit-in outside the Parliament.

 Comments